-Why Businesses choose PBX
+Why Businesses choose cloud-hosted PBX

 Unlike the long, storied history of PBX, Session initiation protocol, or SIP Trunking, may be a far more recent invention.
-Developed at the dawn of the of Internet's public arrival in 1996, SIP modernized the PBX idea.
-The crucial distinction between SIP Trunking and PBX hosting is that SIP permits many types of media (audio and video, for example) to be channelled through identical line by replacing the standard trunk with the net.
+Developed at the dawn of the Internet's public arrival in 1996, SIP modernised the PBX idea.
+The crucial distinction between SIP Trunking and Cloud PBX hosting is that SIP permits many types of media (audio and video, for example) to be channelled through identical line by replacing the standard trunk with the net.

 Why Businesses choose SIP Trunking